We're looking for writing that has something honest to say. Something that releases the WEIGHT.

 No topic is off-limits.
 This is not about being "school appropriate."

-We are publishing on a rolling basis (as we read, review, and accept new material, goes up).
+We are publishing on a rolling basis (as we read, review, and accept new material, goes up about every two weeks).

 Please submit works not previously published elsewhere (your personal website/blog/social media do NOT count).